osixia/container-baseimage/README.md

 > phpinfo should be printed

-So we have a container with two process supervised by runit running in our container !
+So we have a container with two process supervised by runit running in our container!

 ## Images Based On Light-Baseimage